UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/README.md

 1. Each directory is a complete, standalone PIC implemenation.

 2. *Where to Start*?
 The directory `pic2` is the basic, classic serial Particle-In-Cell code.
 For those new to PIC it is the perfect place to start.. no bells or whistles.. just a simple way to see how PIC codes work.
 For people already experienced with PIC, `pic2` can be used in benchmarking or as unit-testing scaffolding.
+See the [Basic Serial Code](#basic-serial-codes) section below for details.
+See see what else is availiable, also check out [Overview of Codes Included](#overview-of-codes-included) section.

 3. These codes have no external dependecies - You should be able to set basic coniguration and then `make`..
 For full instructions see the readme files in each directory.